position Secondary Coach

 Ohio State University

-Matt Barnes is in his second season as a member of the Ohio State coaching staff and coaches the team’s safeties and also serves as special team’s coordinator.
-He was hired by head coach Ryan Day in January, 2019, after spending the prior three seasons coaching at the University of Maryland.
-Barnes has 11 years of collegiate coaching experience.
+Matt Barnes is in his third season on the Ohio State coaching staff and he is in his first season as the coach of the secondary.
+He previously had also served as the team’s special team’s coordinator.
+Barnes was hired by head coach Ryan Day in January, 2019, after spending the prior three seasons coaching at the University of Maryland.
+Barnes has 12 years of collegiate coaching experience.

-This past season, Barnes help develop outstanding special teams play and defensive backs on a 13-1 Ohio State team that won its third consecutive outright Big Ten Conference championship.
-Ohio State’s defense led the nation in fewest passing yards allowed (156.0 per game) and also led the nation in pass-efficiency defense with a rating of 97.50.
+Barnes has coached on three Big Ten Conference championship teams and two teams – 2019 and 2020 – that advanced to play in the College Football Playoffs.
+In 2019 Ohio State’s defense led the nation in fewest passing yards allowed (156.0 per game) and also led the nation in pass-efficiency defense with a rating of 97.50.

 Barnes served as linebacker coach and specials team’s coordinator while at Maryland.
 Under his guidance, the Terrapins ranked 18th nationally and third in the Big Ten with a 23.9 yard average on kickoff returns.
 Maryland had two players – Ty Johnson and Tavion Jacobs – who averaged better than 25 yards per kick return and ranked in the top five in the conference in yards per return.
 Johnson and Jacobs also returned kicks of 97 and 98 yards, respectively, for touchdowns during the 2018 season.
 Additionally, Maryland tied for 11th nationally in blocked punts (two) and was 39th in net punting (38.8 yards).